ksu-hmi/GiggleGums/README.md

 - Adobe Animate (for interactive multimedia)
 - Audio editing software (for sound and music)

 # License

-The class is licensed under the MIT License:
+This project is licensed under the MIT License - see the [LICENSE](MIT) file for details.

 Copyright (c) 201-2023 GiggleGums Team: